premkyumnam/Restaurant_Cuisine_Analysis/README.md

 5. Counter (Collections): For counting hashable objects, such as frequency analysis.
 6. Jupyter Notebook: As the primary environment for data processing and analysis.

-These tools will enable me to effectively extract insights and meaning from the data.
+These tools would enable me to effectively extract insights and meaning from the data.

 Results: